Professional edition active

 View Patient Education

-Rapidly progressive glomerulonephritis (RPGN), a type of nephritic syndrome, is a pathologic diagnosis accompanied by extensive glomerular crescent formation (ie, >50% of sampled glomeruli contain crescents, which can be seen in a biopsy specimen); if left untreated, RPGN progresses to end-stage kidney disease over weeks to months.
-It is relatively uncommon, affecting 10 to 15% of patients with glomerulonephritis, and occurs predominantly in patients 20 to 50 years.
-Types and causes are classified by findings using immunofluorescence microscopy and serologic tests (eg, anti-glomerular basement membrane [GBM] antibody, anti-neutrophil cytoplasmic antibody [ANCA]—see table Classification of Rapidly Progressive Glomerulonephritis Based on Immunofluorescence Microscopy).
+Rapidly progressive glomerulonephritis (RPGN), a type of nephritic syndrome, is a pathologic diagnosis accompanied by extensive glomerular crescent formation (> 50% of sampled glomeruli in a biopsy specimen contain crescents); if left untreated, RPGN progresses to kidney failure over weeks to months.
+It is relatively uncommon, with incidence varying by the cause of glomerulonephritis, and occurs most frequently with antiglomerular basement membrane disease (Goodpasture syndrome), antineutrophil cytoplasmic antibody (ANCA)-associated forms of glomerulonephritis, and immune complex–mediated glomerulonephritis (1).
+In one study of poststreptococcal glomerulonephritis, for example, approximately 12% of patients progressed to RPGN (2).
+Types and causes are classified by findings using immunofluorescence microscopy and serologic tests (see table Classification of Rapidly Progressive Glomerulonephritis Based on Immunofluorescence Microscopy).

 Table